-In 2021, SRS provided five auditors who participated in four virtual DOECAP audits of commercial TSDFs.
+In 2022, SRS provided three auditors who participated in three different DOECAP audits (virtual and onsite) of commercial TSDFs.
 A review of the final audit reports of each TSDF indicated that there were no significant findings that would cause SRS waste generators to discontinue using the commercial TSDFs.